iLearnCS50/CS50x-Solutions/README.md

 # CS50x-Solutions
-a repo containing my cs50x solutions(not the best)
+a repo containing my cs50x solutions,some may require further optimisation.